Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: WDBI action: unification of Gravity and SM

 Action (\ref{sdp}) has interesting properties:

-{\bf (a)} In the leading order of $S_{\bf d}$ we obtained Weyl gauge invariant actions of the SM and Weyl quadratic gravity of eq.(\ref{WWW}), analytically continued to $d$ dimensions; there are also non-minimal couplings of SM to gravity ($\xi_H$ and those induced by $\hat R$ which contains $\omega_\mu$).
-For $d=4$, the geometric part of this action (first three terms in (\ref{sdp})) recovers Einstein-Hilbert gravity after a Stueckelberg mechanism \cite{Ghilen0,SMW}, as reviewed in the next section.
+{\bf (a)} In the leading order of $S_{\bf d}$ we obtained Weyl gauge invariant actions of the SM and of Weyl quadratic gravity (eq.(\ref{WWW})) in $d=4-2\epsilon$ dimensions; there are also non-minimal couplings of SM to gravity ($\xi_H$ and those induced by $\hat R$ which contains $\omega_\mu$).
+If $d=4$, the geometric part of this action (first three terms in (\ref{sdp})) recovers the Einstein-Hilbert gravity after a Stueckelberg mechanism \cite{Ghilen0,SMW}, as reviewed in the next section.

-{\bf (b)} In $d=4-2\,\epsilon$, we see that the exact WDBI action {\it predicts} that the scalar curvature $\hat R^{-\epsilon}$ i.e. geometry/gravity acts as the UV regulator\footnote{This requires $\hat R$ be non-zero, see later.} for the leading order action of expanded $S_{\bf d}$.
+{\bf (b)} With $d=4-2\,\epsilon$, we see that in (\ref{sdp}) the exact WDBI action {\it predicts} that the scalar curvature $\hat R^{-\epsilon}$ i.e. geometry acts as the UV regulator ``scale''\footnote{This requires $\hat R$ be non-zero, see later.} for the leading order action of expanded $S_{\bf d}$.
 This is possible due to the Weyl gauge covariance of $\hat R$.
 The leading order action is thus mathematically well-defined and needs no UV regulator (field or scale); the regularisation is ``built-in'' exact $S_{\bf d}$.
-Being Weyl gauge invariant in $d$ dimensions, the leading order action is Weyl anomaly-free\footnote{For a discussion on Weyl anomaly in Riemannian case see \cite{Duff,Duff2,Duff3,Deser1976,Deser,Englert} and \cite{DG1} for Weyl geometry.}, as discussed in \cite{DG1} with the regularisation derived here.
-Actually, at each order in the expansion $S_{\bf d}$ is Weyl gauge invariant and Weyl-anomaly free.
+Being Weyl gauge invariant in $d=4-2\epsilon$ dimensions, the leading order action is Weyl anomaly-free\footnote{In Riemannian case Weyl anomaly \cite{Duff,Duff2,Duff3,Deser1976,Deser,Englert} appears from $\mu$-dependent terms with (local) Weyl symmetry broken by regularisation in $d=4-2\epsilon$ and from $\mu$-independent Euler term.
+This situation changes in Weyl geometry \cite{DG1} where in $d=4-2\epsilon$, Weyl gauge symmetry is preserved, with Euler term Weyl gauge covariant.}, as discussed in \cite{DG1} with the regularisation derived here.
+Actually, at each order in the expansion, $S_{\bf d}$ is Weyl gauge invariant and Weyl-anomaly free.

-{\bf (c)} The exact WDBI action, being Weyl gauge invariant in $d$ dimensions, is also Weyl anomaly-free.
-Therefore the WDBI action is a consistent (quantum) gauge theory.
+{\bf (c)} The (exact) WDBI action, being itself Weyl gauge invariant in $d=4-2\epsilon$ dimensions, is Weyl anomaly-free, too.
+Thus, the WDBI action is a consistent (quantum) gauge theory.

-If one starts with the WDBI action in $d=4$ dimensions, its analytical continuation to $d=4-2\epsilon$ is trivial, simply replace $d=4\ra d=4-2\epsilon$; the action is then mathematically well defined and Weyl gauge invariant, with no added UV regulator scale.
-Quantum calculations can be performed in this Weyl gauge invariant phase, respecting all the symmetries of the theory.
+If one starts with the WDBI action in $d=4$, its analytical continuation to $d=4-2\epsilon$ does not require a DR scale $\mu$ - this is replaced by $\hat R$; the action is then mathematically well-defined and Weyl gauge invariant, with no added UV regulator scale/field.
+Quantum calculations can be performed in this Weyl gauge invariant phase, respecting all symmetries of the theory.
 This shows the power of Weyl geometry as a gauge theory.